 To learn more about how to grow your re-usable with the Qorus Clip and save useful content to SharePoint for future re-use, please click here.

-User roles are used to govern the permission levels in Qorus.
+User roles are used to govern the permission levels in Qorus, and the roles available are the following:

 If you’ve signed up for a Qorus Hub, you are automatically assigned to the Admin user role.

-The Admin user role carries the highest level of permissions and has access to all the features that come with your Qorus subscription plan.
-There are no limits to the number of Admin users you can have with Qorus.
+The Admin user role carries the highest level of permissions and has access to all Qorus features, across all of Qorus.
+There are no limits to the number of Admin users you can have.

 Then the last user role to know about if you’re on Qorus Premium, is the Guest user role.
-Guest users can only make use of the Qorus Document Builder Add-in for Word for the purposes of collaborating.
-They can receive and complete assignments, up to a maximum of 5 concurrent assignments active at any one time.
+Guest users can only make use of the Qorus Add-in for Word for the purposes of collaborating.
+They can receive and complete assignments, and have up to a maximum of 5 concurrent assignments active at any one time.